CS5001-khoury/Handouts/syllabus.md

 * Clarifying ambiguities or vague points in class handouts, textbooks, or lectures
 * Discussing or explaining the general class material
-* Providing assistance with Java, in using the system facilities, or with editing and debugging tools
+* Providing assistance with the programming language, in using the system facilities, or with editing and debugging tools
 * Discussing the code that we give out on the assignment
 * Discussing the assignments to better understand them
 * Getting help from anyone concerning programming issues which are clearly more general than the specific project (e.g., what does a particular error message mean?)